Uncertain Multi-Agent Systems with Distributed Constrained Optimization Missions and Event-Triggered Communications: Application to Resource Allocation: Main Results

-Before introducing the decentralized version of the algorithm, we need to explain and define the concept of virtual agents for the considered multi-agent system.
+Before introducing the decentralized version of the algorithm, we need to define the concept of virtual agents for the considered multi-agent system.
+Using this concept helps us to decentralize the communications in the under-study multi-agent system.
 Assume that there are $m$ virtual agents in addition to $n$ primary (real) agents.
 Each of these virtual agents updates one of Lagrangian variables $\mu_l$ ($1 \leq l \leq m$).
 For simplicity, suppose that these virtual agents are indexed by $\{n+1,n+2,...,n+m\}$, and from here on, it is assumed that there are $n+m$ agents ($n$ real agents and $m$ virtual ones) in the augmented multi-agent system.
 Also, in this new augmented multi-agent system, we assume that each virtual agent has only primary (real) neighbors, and there are no two virtual neighbors.
 The primary (real) agent $i$ ($i=1,...,n$) is the neighbor of the virtual agent $n+j$ if and only if $c_{ij} \neq 0$, where $C=[c_{ij}]$ is the constraint matrix in the optimization problem~\eqref{lem.opt}.
 In a brief form, if $\mathcal{A}^{a} \in \R^{(m+n) \times (m+n)}$ is the adjacency matrix of the augmented communication graph (which is shown by $\mathcal{G}^a$), then

 where $\mathcal{A}$ is the adjacency matrix of graph $\mathcal{G}$, and the $(i,j)$ element of $\mathcal{A}_{\mu}$ is equal to $1$ ($0$) if and only if $c_{ij} \neq 0$ ($c_{ij} = 0$).
-Theorem~\ref{thm.decentralized} introduces a decentralized algorithm for solving optimization problem \eqref{lem.opt} with discontinuous event-triggered communications.
+Theorem~\ref{thm.decentralized} can be applied to introduce a decentralized algorithm for solving optimization problem \eqref{lem.opt} with discontinuous event-triggered communications.

 \begin{Thm} (Optimization with decentralized event-triggered communications) Consider the optimization problem~\eqref{lem.opt} under Assumptions~\ref{as.optimization} and $ 0 < \underset{\raise0.3em\hbox{$\smash{\scriptscriptstyle-}$}}{M} I \leqslant {\nabla ^2}f \leqslant \bar MI$, and the above-described augmented multi-agent system with $n+m$ agents ($n$ real agents with the state variables $y_i$ for $i=1,...,n$ and $m$ virtual ones with the state variables $\mu _{i-n}$ for $i=n+1,...,n+m$).
 Assume that the agents update their state variables as